LarryBurnsMusic/LarryBurnsMusic.github.io/_posts/2018-01-06-14-coppers-and-brass-live-at-the-international-bar.md

 tags:
   - Live At The International Bar
 subtitle: >-
-  Artist: Larry Burns, Album: Live At The International Bar, Track: 14, Title:
-  Coppers And Brass.
+  Artist: Larry Burns, Album: Live At The International Bar, Track: 14, Title: Coppers And Brass Coppers And Brass.
 date: 2018/01/05
 ---